bazilinskyy/group-trust/gtrust-unity/coupled-sim/Assets/_SOSXR/coupled-sim_SoFar.md

 Staticified IP (192.168.1.13), and set Firewall settings to connect (tested, worked) Changed default IP address for Client to connect to, to this new machine.

-Will get the environment now
+Will get the environment now, because they were in a different project.
+Imported perfectly.